Scientists at the John Innes Centre are recognised for their contributions to the national and international research community

 Dr Radhakrishnan has been recognised in the Science and Healthcare category for his pioneering research on how plants and microbes have evolved to interact with each other.
 Dr Radhakrishnan holds a BBSRC Discovery Fellowship in the Department of Crop Genetics at the John Innes Centre.
 His interdisciplinary research programme is aimed at tackling one of the biggest hurdles to global food security – crop diseases.

-Royal Society of Chemistry Award for Exceptional Service
+Professor Dave Evans - Royal Society of Chemistry Award for Exceptional Service

 The RSC award recognises outstanding and valuable service to the activities of the inorganic and biochemical member-led communities.

 Professor Evans is Director of the Norwich Research Park Biosciences Doctoral Training Partnership and Chair of the Norwich Bioscience Institutes Graduate School.
-He was a group leader for 26 years initially at the Nitrogen Fixation Laboratory in Sussex and then at the John Innes Centre.
+He was a Group Leader for 26 years initially at the Nitrogen Fixation Laboratory in Sussex and then at the John Innes Centre.

 His research interests range from bioinorganic chemistry to bio-nanoscience and he has played a major part in developing the use of plant viruses in material sciences and medicine.